chelsigorridon/CHEGOR25091_PTO2502_GroupA_ChelsiGorridon_JSL01/README.md

 ## What is Kanban?:

-- It's an applications that makes keeping track of all the tasks or goals easier and interactive.
+- It's an applications that makes keeping track of all your tasks or goals easier and interactive.